-- that will settle to form putrescent or otherwise objectionable deposits, - that are in amounts sufficient to be unsightly or deleterious,
+- that will settle to form putrescent or otherwise objectionable deposits, - that are in amounts sufficient to be unsightly or deleterious, - that produce color, visible oil sheen, odor, or other conditions in such degree as to create a nuisance, - which are in amounts sufficient to be acutely toxic to, or to otherwise severely injure or kill aquatic life, other animals, plants, or humans, or - which are in concentrations or combinations that will cause or contribute to the growth of aquatic plants or algae to such degree as to create a nuisance, be unsightly, or otherwise impair designated uses.

-- that produce color, visible oil sheen, odor, or other conditions in such degree as to create a nuisance, - which are in amounts sufficient to be acutely toxic to, or to otherwise severely injure or kill aquatic life, other animals, plants, or humans, or - which are in concentrations or combinations that will cause or contribute to the growth of aquatic plants or algae to such degree as to create a nuisance, be unsightly, or otherwise impair designated uses.
+2.5.1 Surface Water Classifications in the Middle Wabash-Deer Watershed

-2.5.1 Surface Water Classifications in the Lower Wabash Watershed which are both designated for limited use by the Indiana Water Pollution Control Board in 327 IAC 2-1-11 (1997).
-There are no waters in the Lower Wabash Watershed that are currently designated for exceptional use in 327 IAC 2-1-11.
+The statewide classifications discussed in Section 2.5 apply to all stream segments in the Middle Wabash-Deer Watershed.
+There are no waters in the Middle Wabash-Deer Watershed that are currently designated for limited or exceptional use by the Indiana Water Pollution Control Board in 327 IAC 2-1-11 (1997).